rstudio/rstudio-docker-products/server-pro/README.md

 RStudio Workbench is configured via config files in the in the `/etc/rstudio` directory.
 Mount this directory as a volume from the host machine.
 Changes will take effect when the container is restarted.

-Be sure the config files have:

-- `launcher.conf` and enable Local Launcher
-- `rserver.conf` to connect to the Local Launcher
-- `jupyter.conf` with `jupyter-exe` pointing to the Jupyter executable in the Docker image
+You can review possible RStudio Workbench configuration [in the documentation](https://docs.rstudio.com/ide/server-pro/).

-See a complete example of that file at `server-pro/conf`.
+See a complete example of server configuration at `server-pro/conf`.

 #### Persistent Data